lsaravia/meweasmo/README.md

 This package simulates the assembly of ecological networks from a regional metaweb.
-Two main models are implemented; first the trophic theory of island biogeography \[2\] with the adition that secondary extinctions are not fixed but happen with a defined probability.
+Two main models are implemented; first the trophic theory of island biogeography \[2\] with the addition that secondary extinctions are not fixed but happen with a defined probability.
 Second a generalized Lotka-Volterra stochastic model.
 Species can migrate from the metaweb and establish the ecological interactions specified in the